reapp/new-site/source/ui.md

 ```

 This will bundle every style for every component in the iOS theme.
 It's
 simple and easy to get started with.
-Reapp themes are very powerful though,
+Reapp themes are very powerful, though,
-and allow you to customize every piece of them.
+and they allow you to customize every aspect of them.

-Lets see how they work.
+Let's see how they work.
 If you open the `reapp-ui/themes/ios/theme.js` file
 you'll see how we load the iOS theme:

 ```js